ftyers/ftyers.github.io/2018-komp-ling/quizzes/Quiz 3 - response.md

 - Он увидел их __семью__ (NOUN or CARDINAL NUMBER) своими глазами.
 (He saw their _family (NOUN)_ with his eyes. vs. He saw them with his _seven (CARDINAL)_ eyes.)
 - Эти типы __стали__ (NOUN or VERB) есть в цехе.
 (These types of _steel (NOUN)_ are in the factory shop. vs. These fellows _started (VERB)_ to eat in the factory shop.)

+I believe a HMM disambiguator would count the probabilities of both variants for these sentences and would choose the one with the highest probability (though I have doubts regarding the second example, I assume that the VERB case is more common).
+The rules would have the same problem with the second example, if there is no very rare rule with the word "типы" ("types") - the correct chain for this word is NOUN NOUN.

 4. Choose several (>2) quantities that evaluate the quality of a morphological disambiguator, and describe how to compute them.
 Describe what it would mean to have disambiguators which differ in quality based on which quantity is used.

 Suggested quantities: false positive, false negative, precision, recall.

 5. Give an example where an n-gram HMM performs better than a unigram HMM tagger.
+Unigram tagger is quive primitive, it assigns the  tag  that  is  most  likely  for  that  word.
+For example, it will assign the tag JJ to any occurrence of the word "frequent", since "frequent" is usually used as an adjective (e.g. a frequent word).
+The following example would be tagged incorrectly: I frequent this cafe.
+This won't happen if we use at least bigram tagger - the probability of the chain NOUN ADJ will be lower than NOUN VERB, and the sentence will be tagged correctly.